Written by

 FAQ

-Does anxiety cause shortness of breath?
+Does anxiety cause shortness of breath

-Why does stress cause breathlessness and chest tightness?
+Why stress causes breathlessness and chest tightness

-Does stress cause shortness of breath instantly?
+Does stress cause shortness of breath instantly

 References